More Than Math

 The workshop will be led by Randy Harter, retired Math Specialist for Buncombe County Schools, and members of the Museum’s Education Department.

 Pre-registration is required.
 To register, please email Sharon McRorie, Education Programs Manager, or call 828.253.3227 x124 and provide the following information:

 - Teacher name, grade(s) taught, email*, phone, alternate contact phone

 A confirmation letter will be emailed directly to you including the agenda, directions, and parking information.

 We look forward to working with you this spring!

-Thank you to Duke Energy Foundation for their generous grant of $10,000 to support the More Than Math program.
+Thank you to Duke Energy Foundation for their generous grant to support the More Than Math program.